 - Mental and substance use disorders share some underlying causes, including changes in brain composition, genetic vulnerabilities, and early exposure to stress or trauma.

-More than one in four adults living with serious mental health problems also has a substance use problem.
-Substance use problems occur more frequently with certain mental health problems, including depression, anxiety disorders, schizophrenia and other personality disorders.
+More than one in four adults living with serious mental health problems also has a substance use disorder.
+Substance use disorders occur more frequently with certain mental health conditions, including depression, anxiety disorders, schizophrenia and other personality disorders.

 Drug addiction can start with experimental use of a recreational drug in social situations, and, for some people, the drug use becomes more frequent.
 For others, particularly with opioids, drug addiction begins with exposure to prescribed medications, or receiving medications from a friend or relative who has been prescribed the medication.